muhammet-kandemir-95/BugEcho-Chrome-Extension/README.md

 ### 2. Inject the Script

-- After the page loads, **click the extension icon**
-- Click the **"INITIALIZE"** button in the floating panel
+- After the page loads, click the **"INITIALIZE"** button in the floating panel

 ### 3. Start Using

-- The floating debug panel will appear
+- The new floating debug panel with new buttons will appear
 - Start interacting with the page
 - All requests + user actions will be saved automatically